Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Discussion

 While for $T=0$, the likelihood is

 The joint posterior $p(p_T,L\mid \mathrm{all0})$ can be given by

 where $p(\mathrm{all0})$ is the evidence of all-zero observation result, $\pi(p_T)$ is the prior of $p_T$ and $\pi(L)$ is the prior of $L$.
 The details derivations for above equations are given in Appendix \ref{subsec:appendix_Posterior}.
 Apart from the all-zero result in this work, we also include the observation configurations of null results in ATA \citep{2025arXiv251218142S}, GBT \citep{2025RNAAS...9..351J} and MeerKAT \cite{2025ATel17499....1P} for joint constraints.
 The SEFD of ATA are fitted by the values for different center frequencies.
+And for simplicity, we assume that reference frequency range of the transmitter is 1-12 GHz, so that $\Delta \nu_{\rm cov}$ is equal to the frequency range for each observation.\footnote{The frequency range of the transmitter, as well as its distribution, can be also modeled by Bayesian metohds, but here, we just use this simple frequency coverage fraction for illustrative propose.}.